Overview of the bindings

 Bindings are micro services components.
 Such bindings are connected together by the micro service framework.
 The framework is able to run the bindings in the same process, in different processes on the same machine or in different computer.

-This part describes how to write a binding or in other words how to add a new service to the system.
+This book describes how to write a binding or in other words how to add a new service to the system.

 This section target developers.